debasisd/UPSAssignment/README.md

 ## Concurrency
 To handle the concurrency is optimistic locking in database side with help of "Timestamp" field in table.
 Currently it is checking the data by pulling just before the injecting the record to database for the update, if the updated date is same in both the cases, we will allow user to update the record else show the message record has been updated by someone else repopulate the grid to check the latest record.
+## Test Case
+We can add test cases for the controller, for that we will create the stub IUserView and test the corresponding method from controller.